 Soon after his November 2018 video conference, Assange’s internet connection was cut and all communications ceased.
 After six months in limbo, he was dragged from the embassy by British police, and found guilty that same day of breaching the Bail Act nearly seven years previously.
 On 1st May he was sentenced to fifty weeks in Belmarsh Prison — but because of cynically drawn-out extradition procedures to face charges brought against him under the Espionage Act in the US, he is still there, in solitary confinement, more than four months after he should have been released.

-So his warnings about AI were the last words he has pretty much had the opportunity to address to us.
+So his warnings about AI were pretty much the last words he has had the opportunity to address to us.
 Apart, that is, from what he was calling out in a clear, strong voice to a few witnesses in the street as UK police dragged him at dawn from the embassy.
 One witness captured the scene on his mobile phone.

 “They must resist!
 UK, resist!
 Resist this attempt by the Trump administration… [inaudible, as they stuff him into the waiting minibus and a policewoman interposes herself and speaks to the citizen journalist] “UK must resist!
 They must resist!”